eleda77/eleda77.github.io/docs/vocab_list.md

 **cassock** - that thing you see priests and choir members wear in church

+**catabolism** - the breakdown of complex molecules in living organisms to form simpler ones, together with the release of energy; destructive metabolism

+**catechism** - a series of fixed questions, answers, or precepts used for instruction in other situations

 **catenary** - a curve formed by a wire, rope, or chain hanging freely from two points and forming a U shape

 **catkin** - a downy, hanging flowering spike of trees such as willow and hazel, pollinated by the wind